-If it is necessary to leave the school in an emergency situation, students and faculty will meet at either the Leonard Call Building on 36th Avenue or Walgreens on 37th Avenue.
+Students and faculty will meet at either the Leonard Call Building on 36th Avenue or Walgreens on 37th Avenue.
 Should there be gunshots or other immediate signs of danger, all students should flee the building quickly and quietly under the direction of their teacher and meet at the designated locations.
 If fleeing the building is deemed impossible, students and faculty should enter a "safe-room" designated with a Crusader logo on the door.
 We will follow the procedures for run first, hide second, fight third.